QuanNgHa/DataScience/Python/Import_Data.md

 <img width="420" alt="Screenshot 2019-11-17 at 3 03 40 PM" src="https://user-images.githubusercontent.com/47073386/69004271-76e2e580-094b-11ea-90b7-21c564e678da.png">

 #### Working with mixed datatypes
-mport datasets which have different datatypes in different columns; one column may contain strings and another floats, for example.
+Import datasets which have different datatypes in different columns; one column may contain strings and another floats, for example.
 The function np.loadtxt() will freak at this.
 `np.genfromtxt()`, which can handle such structures.
 If we pass dtype=None to it, it will figure out what types each column should be.

-Import 'titanic.csv' using the function np.genfromtxt() as follows:
+`np.recfromcsv()` that behaves similarly to np.genfromtxt(), except that its default dtype is None Import 'titanic.csv' using the function np.genfromtxt() as follows:

 `data = np.genfromtxt('titanic.csv', delimiter=',', names=True, dtype=None)`